Tuesday, April 25, 2017

 Clod Hopper was released through the Budgie UK label back in 1992 by scener Goth, aka Gary Wheaton.
 It's a platformer that features a fella called Bill who's in search of his girlfriend.
 She foolishly wandered off into the nearby plutonium mines which are inhabited by crazy creatures, numerous whacky puzzles, and dangerous hazards.
 Women, uh?
 Luckily, she left a convenient trail of footprints that we can use to track down our beloved.
 And save the day, of course!

 Bounty Bob fans will love this game: each screen contains platforms that need walking over before we can exit and progress deeper into the mine.
-Anyhow, this isn't as easy as it sounds thanks to tricky level designs and cunning puzzle elements - and these often need completing in a particular order.
-Watch out for those slippery slides, dangerous falls, and the nasty inhabitants who seem to love getting underfoot.
+This isn't as easy as it sounds thanks to tricky level designs and cunning puzzle elements - these often need completing in a particular order.
+Watch out for those slippery slides, dangerous falls, and the nasty inhabitants who love getting underfoot.
 Thankfully, there are magical items we can collect that will render these creatures defenceless, if only for a short period of time (so think tactical before picking them up)

-The third level features working machinery, necessary to operate to help you clear the level.
-It's a fascinating concept and that works well but I doubt I'll ever see the fourth...
+The third level features working machinery, necessary to operate to help you finish.
+It's a fascinating concept that works well but I doubt I'll ever see the fourth...
 Sadly, as with many older games, there is a time limit so don't dawdle for too long as Bill has about five minutes of air supply.
 I must admit, I hate them but this time limit is decent.

 I would have loved to have shown you many more screenshots but Clod Hopper is a tough cookie alright.
 I managed to get onto the third level - which is a killer.
 I know how to complete it but there are many slides and ... just ... one ... wrong ... move!!
 ARGHHHHH this platformer is incredibly tough.
 But I'm blaming my wonky joystick!
 Ahem.